zeroc-ice/ice/csharp/BuildInstructions.md

 You can add Strong Naming signatures to Ice assemblies by setting the following environment variables:

- - PUBLIC_KEYFILE Identity public key use to delay sign the assembly
+ - PUBLIC_KEYFILE Identity public key used to delay sign the assembly
- - KEYFILE Identy full key pair use to sign the assembly
+ - KEYFILE Identity full key pair used to sign the assembly

-If only PUBLIC_KEYFILE is set the assemblies are delay sign during build and you must re-sign the assemblies with the full identity key pair.
+If only PUBLIC_KEYFILE is set, the assemblies are delay signed during the build and you must re-sign the assemblies with the full identity key pair.

-If both PUBLIC_KEYFILE and KEYFILE are set or only KEYFILE is set the assemblies are fully signed during build using KEYFILE.
+If both PUBLIC_KEYFILE and KEYFILE are set, or only KEYFILE is set, the assemblies are fully signed during the build using KEYFILE.

-You can also sign the Ice binaries with Authenticode, by setting the following environment variables:
+You can also sign the Ice binaries with Authenticode by setting the following environment variables:

  - SIGN_CERTIFICATE to your Authenticode certificate